usnistgov/800-63-3/sp800-63-3/cover.md

 **FAL 2**: Adds the requirement that the assertion be encrypted using approved cryptography such that the RP is the only party that can decrypt it.

 **FAL 3**: Requires the subscriber to present proof of possession of a cryptographic key referenced in the assertion in addition to the assertion artifact itself.
-The assertion is signed by the IdP and encrypted to the RP using approved cryptography.
+The assertion is signed by the Identity Provider (IdP) and encrypted to the RP using approved cryptography.

 These guidelines are agnostic to the vast array of identity services architectures that agencies can develop or acquire, and are meant to be applicable regardless of the approach an agency selects.
 However, where possible federation is encouraged, and the ability to mix and match IAL, AAL, and FAL is simplified when federated architectures are used.
 In addition, federation is a keystone in the ability to enhance the privacy of agency constituents as they access valuable government digitial services.